mateusdotcc/seed/README.md

 ## Setup

-Clone this repo to your desktop and run `yarn` to install all the dependencies.
+Clone this repo to your desktop and run `npm i` to install all the dependencies.

 ### Installations